Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical

-{\bf Moreover when we consider the question posed as ``why do we see the perturbations as classical'' one can not but wonder what would we have in mind when considering the alternatives that such question seems to evoke.
-In other words, what would it mean for us not to see the perturbations as classical?
-What would they look like if we saw them as quantum mechanical?.
-Clearly bringing our own selves into the center of the question in this way, transforms the issue into something that can not be addressed in the simple terms the authors have in mind. }

-Furthermore, apart from the issues above, we will see that the arguments found in \cite{Polarski-Kiefer}, rely on several misinterpretations and on incorrect arguments.
-In order to see the extent of the problems we must look at the proposal in more detail.
+Furthermore, apart from the very general issues above, we will see that the general arguments behind the conventional accounts on the question rely on, what a detailed examination shows are, inappropriate interpretations and problematic arguments.
+In order to see these aspects in detail, one must look at an individual proposal in some detail.
+We will focus on the above mentioned proposal for concreteness.